christiano84/SQL-Tutorial/README.md

 WHERE

-I am finishing up tomorrow and will update then
+I am finishing tomorrow and will update my github.

 These are the topics being covered: